Why Proper Vehicle Compliance Is Crucial For Road Safety

 He bought black and red stripes to stick on the vehicle, a GB number plate, and a 60mph limit sticker to go with it.

-300 Hours Of Investigations!
+300 Hours Of Investigations For This Van Driver!

 After some 300 hours of following and investigating, officers actively compared earlier photographs of the van to those taken after they issued the fine.